kayaCV/project_6/README.md

 ## Description
 This project creates a portfolio site that showcases projects I have built in the Treehouse Apprenticeship Program.
 It includes a main page, an about page, projects page and an error page.

 To complete the project I used JSON, Express and Pug, Node.js, CSS, and the project files provided by Treehouse.
-I also followed the Mockups and the html examples alo provided by Treehouse.
+I also followed the Mockups and the html examples also provided by Treehouse.

 ## Extra Credit Features
 • Start the app by running npm start